 30pt Font Size

 People usually use smaller font sizes to cram chunks of information into their slides.
 Doing so might distract your audience from listening to you.
 Being unfocused, your audience will not retain much information from your presentation.
 They may also question whether you are familiar with your own material.

 Use a larger font and remove the unnecessary details.
-Remember, your presentation shouldn’t do the talking for you, but instead, it’s there to guide your audience.
+Remember, your presentation shouldn’t do the talking for you, but instead, be there to guide your audience.

 A straightforward presentation will assure the audience that you know the topic well enough to explain it in a way that they will understand, especially if they’re new to the concept.